You are currently viewing Zangdo Pelri Lhakhang, a Replica of Guru Rinpoche’s Paradise in Phuentsholing

 Best Time to Visit Phuentsholing Zangdo Pelri Lhakhang

 The best time to visit Phuentsholing is from November to April.
 You can visit the Zangto Pelri Lhakhang any time between 8 AM and 6 PM.
 However, the park is open till 10 PM.
-Visit to relax and soak in the spiritual vibes in the evening, as a fountain light up the monastery and its vicinity.
+Visit to relax and soak in the spiritual vibes in the evening, as a fountain lights up the monastery and its vicinity.
 You can visit the major pilgrimage sites of Phuentsholing, Chhukha with the Bhutan Pilgrimage Package.

 Places to Explore in Phuentsholing